Consensys/truffle-security/README.md

 ```

 Options are deliberately sparse since we want simple interaction.
 Most
-of the complexity is hidden behind the Mythril Platform.
+of the complexity is hidden behind the MythOS.

 If you leave off a _contract-name_, we'll find one inside the
 project.
 If you have more than one contract in the project you should